 Some cities create lasting impressions.
-Yangon (Rangoon) struck us big time.
+Yangon (Rangoon) in Myanmar struck us big time.

 The Shwedagon Pagoda has become a huge tourist Mecca.